ksamirdev/schedy/README.md

 # Schedy

-**Schedy** is a lightweight HTTP-based task scheduler that lets you schedule and execute tasks at specified times.
+Lightweight HTTP-based task scheduler that lets you schedule and execute tasks at specified times.

 ## Features